laverboy/Pretty-Tweet/readme.md

 ============

-Pretty Tweet is a really simple jQuery plugin that gets the latest tweet from the provided username along with a pretty timestamp and higlighted links.
+Pretty Tweet is a really simple jQuery plugin that gets the latest tweet from the provided username along with a pretty timestamp and highlighted links, users and hashes.

 Usage
 -----

-Make sure both jQuery and prettyTweet are both included on the page then simply call the function on an empty element where you would like the tweet.
+Make sure both jQuery and Pretty Tweet are both included on the page then simply call the function on an empty element where you would like the tweet.

     <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js" type="text/javascript"></script>